sergiomafra/grocery-list/README.md

 Web app to build a grocery list

 ## Main GOAL
-To build a portfolio application utilizing a predefined stack
+To build a portfolio application with a predefined stack

 ## Features / Goals
 - CRUD of grocery items